-As we established in yesterday’s post, many Americans have no idea they’re suffering from low thyroid – 13 million, in fact.
+Many Americans have no idea they’re suffering from low thyroid function – 13 million, in fact.
+Hypothyroidism is often misdiagnosed.
 So how do you know if hypothyroidism is affecting you?
 Surprisingly, the best place to begin isn’t a blood test, but rather with your symptoms.
-Most people associate hypothyroidism with weight gain and low energy, but did you know that there are actually a host of symptoms that can be caused by low thyroid?
+Most people associate hypothyroidism with weight gain and low energy, but did you know that there are actually a host of symptoms that can be caused by hypothyroidism?

 Do you suffer from one or more of the following?

 •Difficulty losing weight